SiglabsOP/QrBlazer/README.md

 Customizable Gradient Colors: Add start and end gradient colors to your QR codes.

-Logo Integration: Optionally add a logo to the center of your QR codes.
+Logo Integration: Optionally add a logo to the center of your QR codes and pick its size

 Batch QR Code Generation: Add multiple URLs or text strings and generate QR codes for each.